cloudflare/cloudflare-docs/content/pages/platform/custom-domains.md

 A [Zone Hold](https://developers.cloudflare.com/fundamentals/account-and-billing/account-security/zone-holds/) will prevent Pages from adding a Custom Domain for a hostname under a Zone Hold.

-To add a Custom Domain for a hostname with a Zone Hold, please temporarly [release the Zone Hold](https://developers.cloudflare.com/fundamentals/account-and-billing/account-security/zone-holds/#release-zone-holds) during the Custom Domain setup process.
+To add a Custom Domain for a hostname with a Zone Hold, please temporarily [release the Zone Hold](https://developers.cloudflare.com/fundamentals/account-and-billing/account-security/zone-holds/#release-zone-holds) during the Custom Domain setup process.

 Once the Custom Domain has been successfully completed, you may [reinstate the Zone Hold](https://developers.cloudflare.com/fundamentals/account-and-billing/account-security/zone-holds/#enable-zone-holds).